kenman21/bananagram-frontend/README.md

 Installing

-To start the Banangrams application, first clone the bananagram-backend repository and follow the directions there.
+To start the Bananagrams application, first clone the bananagram-backend repository and follow the directions there.
 Link: https://github.com/kenman21/bananagram-backend

 After following the instructions in banangrams-backend, execute the following commands inside of the bananagram-frontend directory